 From your sandbox Environment Details page, click the Maintain menu, and then select Move database.

 A slider pane will open on the page where you can use the Export database action.

 The environment will be unavailable for other servicing operations, such as Sandbox refresh or package deployment during this time.
 The source environment will be usable from a Dynamics user perspective.

 After the export operation completes successfully, sign out of the servicing operation on your Environment details page.
 You can then see the asset in your Asset Library in the Database backups section.

 The .bacpac files are stored here and can be manually downloaded to your Tier 1 developer environments for import.
 In the future, Microsoft will provide APIs to trigger the export action, as well as list the available backup files in your asset library.
 This includes the secured URL for automatically downloading a backup asset file or copying it directly to your secure blob storage using Microsoft Azure Storage SDKs.

-To maintain the system that performs database export from LCS, a limit on the maximum bacpac size is being imposed.
+To maintain the system that performs database export from Lifecycle Services, a limit on the maximum bacpac size is being imposed.
 This limit is set at 50 GB for each bacpac exported.
 The reasons for this limit include:

 - A centralized system is performing the exports for multiple customers in the same geographic region, and this system has constraints on disk space.

 If you need to reduce the size of the database, follow the cleanup routines.